georgemarrows/SpringExpts/README.md

 4. Money comes from nowhere!
 What account should be debited when the customer's new account is credited.
 This made me realise I don't know how banks track money flowing into their business.
 That's why `Transaction.dummyFromAccountId` exists.

+5. Money should be a DDD [value object](https://dev.to/peholmst/tactical-domain-driven-design-17dp#value-objects)

+6. Nothing on authentication or authorisation

 ## Resolved
 - (Security) Spring leaks a lot of internal implementation information if you post data in the wrong format (eg no body) - how to turn this off?
   - Looks like it's a dev env thing.
 Doesn't leak info when running under integration tests.